holgerBerger/hpc-workspace/admin-guide.md

 Maximum lifetime in days of a workspace, can be overwritten in each workspace location specific section.

+#### `durationdefault`

+Lifetimes in days attached to a workspace if user does not specify it.
+Defaults to 1 day.

 #### `maxextensions`

 Maximum number of times a user can extend a workspace, can be overwritten in